mxcube/mxcubeweb/docs/source/dev/environment.md

 #### 9.2.
 Running the front-end development server

-The front end development server, webpack development server, listens for changes on the filesystem and builds (re-builds) the UI when a change is made.
+The front end development server, listens for changes on the filesystem and builds (re-builds) the UI when a change is made.
 This makes it very easy and fast to see how a change affects the UI and makes debugging much easier.
 The development server listens on port **5173**